rootslab/bop/Readme.md

 [![build status](https://secure.travis-ci.org/rootslab/bop.png)](http://travis-ci.org/rootslab/bop)
  * Bop is a __very fast__ Boyer-Moore parser for string or buffer patterns.
  * It is optimized for using with pattern strings/buffers <= 255 chars/bytes,
- * then it is ideal for parsing multipart/form-data streams, that have a
- * pattern / boundary length < ~70 bytes.
+ * It is ideal for parsing multipart/form-data streams, that have a pattern / boundary length < ~70 bytes.

 ###Install
 ```bash